YaLTeR/niri/wiki/Configuration:-Layout.md

 ### Overview

-In the `layout {}` section you can change various settings that influence how the windows are positioned and sized.
+In the `layout {}` section you can change various settings that influence how windows are positioned and sized.

 Here are the contents of this section at a glance: